Cathexis (Star Trek: Voyager): Reception

+In 2015, a reviewer on the website "Trek Today" wrote an article about the episode and said "Given the relatively thin storyline, I appreciate the directing of "Cathexis", which makes good use of the actors to maintain a haunted house atmosphere."

 In 2020, The Digital Fix felt this episode had classic Star Trek plot elements including a "mysterious nebula" and aliens that take over characters, but note season one has multiple episodes with mysterious nebula such as "The Cloud".
 They conclude, that while it was not the worst episode in the entire series, it was the weakest episode in season one.